 Mother’s Day is not just another Hallmark holiday.
-Behind the flowers and the cards are centuries of fascinating tradition and history.
-In this article, we discover the world’s most ancient celebration of motherhood in Nepal, find out who the “mother of Mother’s day” was, and learn why British Mothering Sunday had to be established twice.
+Behind the flowers, gifts and cards are centuries of fascinating tradition and history.
+In this article, we discover the world’s most ancient celebration of motherhood in Nepal, find out who the “mother of Mother’s day” was, and learn why British Mothering Sunday had to be established not just once, but twice!

-It started with an ancient Nepalese celebration of motherhood
+It all started with an ancient Nepalese celebration of motherhood

 What happens during Mata Tirtha Aunshi?

-The mother goddesses of Ancient Greece and Rome
+The goddesses of motherhood in ancient Greece and Rome

 The Catholic Church and Virgin Mary

 When Christianity began to spread through Europe, the Catholic Church adopted many pagan festivals and turned them into Christian celebrations.

 Among these was the motherhood festival that had originated in Rome and Greece.
 The Catholic Church changed it into a celebration to honour their own holy mother, the Virgin Mary.
 It became known as Mothering Sunday and was celebrated on the fourth Sunday of Lent.

 Thanks to the Christian church, by the 17th century, Mothering Sunday had become a well-established religious custom in Britain.
 Wealthy households would send their servants home on that day to visit their mothers, and it was customary for children to bring their mother a ‘mothering cake’, later known as the Easter Simnel Cake.